DogMan7/TradingView-Binance-webhook-server/README.md

 This command reads the package.json file in the project directory and installs all the listed dependencies.

-Configure the Project: Before you can run the project, you need to configure it with your Binance API key and secret.  and your password for the webhooks , These should be entered in the appropriate place in the project's code. -server.js  and your webhook payload must contain the same password in the password field of the server.js file,  Make sure to keep these secure and do not share them with anyone. make sure your nginx is properly configured and allowed though the firewall ,  and that the trading view ip addresses and ports have an incoming rule to allow them through the firewall for the webhooks
+Configure the Project: Before you can run the project, you need to configure it with your Binance API key and secret.  and your password for the webhooks , These should be entered in the appropriate place in the project's code. if youre running the test server script you will have to first get test server api keys, if youre running the spot server then youll need api keys from binance.com  and your webhook payload must contain the same password in the password field of the js script that youre running  - either serverspot.js or servertest.js,  Make sure to keep these secure and do not share them with anyone. make sure your nginx is properly configured and allowed though the firewall ,  and that the trading view ip addresses and ports have an incoming rule to allow them through the firewall for the webhooks

 Start the Server: Once everything is set up, you can start the server by running:

      node server.js

-The server is now running and ready to receive and process webhook requests..
+The server is now running and ready to receive and process webhook requests.. you can setup your strategys on Trading view and the Bot will make the trades

+create a new alert on trading view -paste the message into the message box on the alert settings tab and  on the notifications tab tick the webhook box and paste the webhook url - https://Your-Domain/webhook into the field and hit save here is a short tutorial on how to set up trading view alerts   https://zenandtheartoftrading.com/how-to-set-tradingview-alerts/

+if you want to run it in the backgound and have the trades log to a file you can run it under pm2 first install pm2 globally

+     npm install -g pm2

+and then navigate to the direcory of your server in the command prompt and run either

+    pm2 start serverspot.js

+or
+    pm2 start servertest.js

+depending on which script you're running

+this will run it in the background and log to a file

+Happy Trading !